All you wanna Know about French Press

 French Press is the most economical coffee brewing method, which is pretty easy to use.
 Anyone with minimal expertise can brew a perfect cup of coffee through this method.

 French Press coffee maker has the simplest design compared to all other coffee brewing methods.
 It consists of a simple jar made of steel, glassware, or stone and a plunger assembly that contains metal filters.

 French Press is an immersion type of coffee brewing coffee method in which coffee grounds remain immersed in the water for four to six minutes to extract the flavors.

-Like we can choose the water temperature, adjust the strength by changing the amount of grounds, customize the grind size, and even tweak the steeping time based on our personal taste.
-In essence, the French press allows us to craft our coffee experience to match our mood and preferences.
+Like we can choose the water temperature, adjust the strength by changing the amount of grounds, customize the grind size, and even tweak the steeping time.
+In essence, the French press allows us to craft coffee experiences to match our mood.

 What You’ll Need